AaronMorais/tetris-god/README.md

 tetris-god
 ==========

-Two player HTML5 tetris where one player can choose the next players pieces as they play tetris.
+Two player HTML5 tetris where one player can choose the next player's pieces as they play tetris.

 Try it at http://tetris-god.herokuapp.com/
 Currently, there is one God controlling all players.